A screaming queen, a grey lady and a man in a mask – meet our famous phantoms!

 A pale figure is reported to appear on the Silverstick Stairs, which once led up to a room in which Jane gave birth, and died, on the anniversary of Edward’s birth in October 1537.

-Catherine was beheaded at the Tower of London in 1542, aged 19, for adultery and treason.
+Catherine was beheaded at the Tower of London in 1542, for adultery and treason.
 It is claimed that after she was arrested at Hampton Court, the terrified teenager broke free of her guards.
 She ran along what is now called the Haunted Gallery, screaming out to the King for mercy.

 She never reached Henry, who was at prayer in the Chapel.
 Guards dragged her away and she never saw Henry again.
 It is said that her anguished ghost now repeats this heartbreaking journey, screaming through eternity.